 Who’s Going to Save the Polar Bears?
 Environmentalists, Politicians, or Engineers?

-Kurt Semba Principal Architect, Office of the CTO Publicado 23 Nov 2024
+Kurt Semba Principal Architect, Office of the CTO Publicado 23 Dic 2024

 To celebrate Earth Day 2022, I thought I would write this blog, the first in a series of “green” blogs about the enterprise networking industry and how we can be more intelligent with energy consumption via technology innovation.